Eiður Guðjohnsen: AEK Athens

 On 19 July 2011, Eiður signed a two-year deal with Greek club AEK Athens, keeping him at the club until 2013, despite further interest from English club West Ham as well as Welsh side Swansea City.
 He was greeted by over 2,500 AEK fans at Athens International Airport.

 Shortly after signing a new two-year contract with AEK, Eiður stated to the press after he was greeted by the AEK fans: "It was unbelievable, I have played and been in many countries but I have never seen anything like this before.
 It really made me feel welcomed.
 I was informed that I would have been greeted but this was not what I had in mind.
 I am a 100% sure I have made the right choice going to AEK.
 I have come for trophies and nothing else.
 The least thing I can do is help AEK achieve their expectations after the way I was greeted at the airport."

 On 15 October 2011, in the derby match against Olympiakos, Eiður was injured in the 44th minute following a collision with opposition goalkeeper Franco Costanzo.
 The diagnosis was a fractured tibia and fibula which kept him out for the remainder of the season.

 Move to Belgium

 Eiður traveled to the United States in September 2012 for a trial with Major League Soccer club Seattle Sounders.
 He played one match for their reserve team against Chivas USA's reserves and scored a goal.

-On 2 October 2012, Eiður signed with Belgian Pro League side Cercle Brugge, signing a contract until the end of the season.
+On 2 October 2012, Eiður joined Belgian side Cercle Brugge of the Pro League, signing a contract until the end of the season.
 On 13 January 2013, after an impressive first half of the season with Cercle Brugge, Eiður signed a one-and-a-half-year contract with city rivals Club Brugge for an estimated amount of €300,000.